phpbg/easysync/readme.md

 2. You may also enable `Sync on cellular` and/or `Sync on battery` in `Synchronization settings` ( available from home screen).

+We suggest keeping `Sync on battery` enabled for immediate photo syncing.
+Disabling it means syncs will only happen while charging on AC power, at Android's discretion ( usually at night), making the timing unreliable.
+Even with `Sync on battery` enabled, EasySync should use very little battery.

-### Changes on DAV side are not immediately reflected
+### Changes on DAV server side are not immediately reflected

+To preserve battery, updates from your DAV server are checked periodically.
-In order to preserve battery we cannot detect quickly DAV changes.
-If you need immediate sync use " Sync now" button on home screen.
+If you require an immediate synchronization, please use the `Sync now` button located on the home screen.

 ### Use a self-signed or a custom certificate